ethereum-optimism/optimism-tutorial/sdk-trace-tx/README.md

 1. In Optimism terminology *deposit* refers to any transaction going from L1 Ethereum to Optimism, and *withdrawal* refers to any transaction going from Optimism to L1 Ethereum, whether or not there are assets attached.
    To see if actual assets were transfered, you can parse the event log.
-   This is how you parse the event log of the L2 transaction
+   This is how you parse the event log of the L2 transaction.

    The event names and their parameters are usually available on Etherscan, but you can't just copy and paste, you need to make a few changes: